-of Figure 5.1, respectively, where these regressions correspond to the solid lines in each panel.
+A visual comparison of (19) and (20) can also be made by examining panels (a) and (b) of Figure 19, respectively, where these regressions correspond to the solid lines in each panel.
 It should also be noted that the data points for the 154 industries in I are represented by the (+) symbols in both panels.
-The additional points shown by (\odot) symbols correspond to the remaining nine industries with spurious clustering (as discussed in Section 2.5.3 above).
+The additional points shown by (\odot) symbols correspond to the remaining nine industries with spurious clustering (as discussed in the Industry Data section).
 Given this distinction, notice first that the five dramatic outliers in these regressions are all among the nine industries with spurious clustering.
 In our view, this adds further credence to the hypothesis that industrial clustering plays a significant role in the NAS Rule itself.

 The two dashed curves in each panel represent the upper and lower bounds for the average size of any given number of choice cities.
 In particular, for each number, n, the upper [resp., lower] bound of the average population size of n choice cities is given by that of the n largest [resp., smallest] cities.
-Recall that under original (population based) Hierarchy Principle in Section 4 above, the number of choice cities for each industry should achieve these upper bounds exactly.
+Recall that under original (population based) Hierarchy Principle (defined in Section 4), the average size of choice cities for each industry should achieve these upper bounds exactly.
 Hence, in the presence of a strong hierarchical structure of industries, it is reasonable to expect that these average sizes of choice cities will be close to their upper bounds.
-As seen in both panels of Figure 5.1, this is indeed the case.
+As seen in both panels of Figure 19, this is indeed the case.

 Notice also that the upper-bound curve is nearly log linear.
-It is shown by Mori et al. [13, Theorem 2] that the log linearity of this upper bound is essentially equivalent to that of the rank size distribution for a large number of cities.
+It is shown by Mori, Nishikimi and Smith (2008, Theorem 2) that the log linearity of this upper bound is essentially equivalent to that of the rank size distribution for a large number of cities.

-Next observe that the data points for those nine industries with spurious clustering, and indeed all industries with less than about 30 choice cities, are identical in these two scatter plots.
-The reason for this can be seen in Figure 3.3 where these industries all appear on the 45° line, indicating that every pb-choice city for these industries is also a cb-choice city.
-Indeed, when the number of pb-choice cities for an industry is small, it is reasonable to expect that even cities with only a few of its establishments will constitute a substantial contribution to BIC (in our cluster-detection algorithm of Section 2.3 above), and hence will qualify as cbchoice cities.
+Next, observe that all industries with less than about 30 choice cities are identical in these two scatter plots.
+The reason for this can be seen in Figure 7 where these industries all appear on the 45° line, indicating that every pb-choice city for these industries is also a cb-choice city.
+Indeed, when the number of pb-choice cities for an industry is small, it is reasonable to expect that even cities with only a few of its establishments will constitute a substantial contribution to BIC (in our cluster-detection algorithm presented in the section Cluster-detection Procedure), and hence will qualify as cb-choice cities.
 Additional evidence for this is provided by the fact that the number of clusters per establishment is strongly negatively correlated with the number of establishments across industries (Spearman's rank correlation = -0.971).

 Note finally that this NAS relation appears to be the strongest among those industries with large numbers of choice cities.
-This suggests that there may indeed be some "threshold" level of locational diversity required for industries to exhibit this type of regularity.50
+This suggests that there may indeed be some

+"threshold" level of locational diversity required for industries to exhibit this type of regularity.53